 Our architecture courses produce award winning students and graduates

-Visit the Department of Architecture website to view profiles of staff who teach in this subject area.
+Visit the natural and built environment department to view profiles of staff who teach in this subject area.

 Search results - 6 results found

 Prepare for a career as an architect with knowledge of environmental issues and the skills to create sustainable buildings and places.
 You learn from staff with a wide range of architectural and environmental backgrounds and benefit from an approach to teaching that puts this course at the top of the National Student Survey for teaching quality and overall satisfaction.